DyversHands/Open-Development/open-software-developer-contract/legal-terms.md

 - _Developer_ agrees to use only subcontractors that have all the expertise needed to do the work efficiently.

-- If _Blockchain Commons_' technical representative objects to a particular subcontractor, _Developer_ agrees to stop using that subcontractor to do work under the agreement.
+- If _Dyvers Hands_'s technical representative objects to a particular subcontractor, _Developer_ agrees to stop using that subcontractor to do work under the agreement.

 - _Developer_ agrees to sign a contract with each subcontractor requiring them to abide by the terms of this agreement, assign _Intellectual Property Rights_ to _Developer_, and to abide by any nondisclosure agreement between _Developer_ and _Blockchain Commons_.